cisagov/vdp-scanner-docker/README.md

 [GSA current Federal .gov domain list](https://github.com/GSA/data/blob/master/dotgov-domains/current-federal.csv) , or a given CSV in the same format, with the [cisagov/hash-http-content](https://github.com/cisagov/hash-http-content) Python library.
-Then it will output CSVs with Agency and domain level results.
+Then it will output CSVs with agency and domain level results.

 ## Usage ##